 New H1B Lottery Process – With the new rule, the first lottery is conducted from the entire pool of registrations to meet the regular quota cap of 65,000 and then the lottery is conducted only for U.S. Masters or higher degree applicants to meet the 20,000 cap.
 They estimate that it will increase the chances of U.S. master’s degree quota applicants by 16 percent, which is approximately 5,340 additional petitions selected for U.S. master’s degree quota candidates.
 See the illustration below which showcases the lottery process for both the old and new H1B petition process:

 The H1B visa process is extensive and very complicated.
 Not only does it require varying pieces of documentation but there are also several government forms and applications that need to be read, completed, and filed.
 And that is just the beginning!
 The filing process also includes being very knowledgeable in the ever-changing world of H1B visa rules and regulations.
 While the above mentioned and illustrated H1B visa process rule changes are current, the process, rules, and requirements associated with acquiring an H1B visa change often.
 It is highly recommended that you hire an experienced and successful immigration attorney to help with the H1B visa process.

 The Immigration Law Offices of Neelam Bhardwaj PLLC represents corporate and individual immigration clients in complex and routine areas of Immigration and Nationality law.
 Contact Neelam Bhardwaj and her team over at The Immigration Law Offices of Neelam Bhardwaj PLLC.
-Contact us today for a free legal consultation.
+Contact us today for a legal consultation.